Can You Use Gemini AI Images Commercially? What the ToS Actually Say

 One thing to note: Google does not guarantee exclusivity.
 The same prompt, or a similar one, could produce a similar image for another user.
 You are not getting a copyright registration or an exclusive license.
 You are getting permission to use a specific output.

-This is where things get less clear-cut.
-Copyright law in most countries requires a human author.
+Probably not.
+Copyright law in most countries requires a human author, and pure AI-generated images likely don't qualify.
 The U.S. Copyright Office has repeatedly stated that images produced by AI without meaningful human authorship cannot be copyrighted.
 In 2023, the Office refused registration for images generated by Midjourney in the Zarya of the Dawn case, while allowing copyright on the human-authored text and arrangement.

-In 2024 and 2025, the Office published additional guidance confirming this position: if an AI tool produces the image based on a text prompt alone, the resulting image is likely not copyrightable.
+Through 2024–2026, the Office has maintained this position: if an AI tool produces the image based on a text prompt alone, the resulting image is likely not copyrightable.
 If a human makes substantial creative choices—compositing, editing, selecting, arranging—those contributions may receive protection, but the raw AI output probably does not.

 What does this mean in practice?
 Two things: